Ilham Aliyev: First term (2003–2008)

 The official results of the 15 October 2003 elections gave victory to Ilham Aliyev, who earned 76.84% of the votes.
 The election was defined by election fraud.
 Human Rights Watch and the Institute for Democracy in Eastern Europe documented arrests of opposition candidates, police violence against journalists and participants in election rallies, and "widespread fraud and abuse" in the conduct of the election itself.
+Despite these allegations, Aliyev was inaugurated as President of Azerbaijan on 31 October 2003.
+Following his inauguration, Aliyev appointed Artur Rasizade as Prime Minister, whose nomination was approved by the parliament on 4 November 2003.
+Rasizade had previously held the position of Prime Minister under Aliyev's father, Heydar Aliyev, and continued to serve in an acting capacity.